On the Forms page you can view and edit existing forms and create new ones.

 The form login feature

 The login feature requires contacts to log in before they can submit the form.
-This can be activated by Emarsys Support and is found on the Forms – Description page; it assists you in the following:
+You can find it on the Forms – Description page; it assists you in the following:

 - You can provide registered contacts with an opportunity to update their profiles via your website.
 A contact’s login data is unique; as soon as contacts have been identified they can access the actual form and update their data.